emranxec/KeepLearning/README.md

 #### Finalization
 - Just before destroying an object, Garbage Collector calls finalize() method on the object to perform cleanup activities.
-- The finalize() method is never invoked more than once for any object.
+- To finalize() method is never invoked more than once for any object.

 [garbage-collection-java](https://www.geeksforgeeks.org/garbage-collection-java/)